-The table below describes when specific versions of Plesk will enter the Extended Support phase and when patches / support will no longer be available for them.
-If affected by one of the below dates, customers are encouraged to upgrade to a supported Plesk version:
+The table below describes when specific versions of Plesk will enter the Extended Support phase and when patches / support will no longer be available.
+If the Plesk version in use is EOL (End Of Life), Plesk strongly recommends to upgrade to a supported Plesk version:

 |Product||Released||Extended Support*||End of Life**|